epam/NGB/docker/README.md

 * **ngb:latest-demo** - a "demo" version - contains demo data set, which does not require any data registration, you need only to run an image

 Details on usage of these images are available in [DockerHub Readme](https://hub.docker.com/r/lifescience/ngb/)

+# Develop versions of docker images

+Docker images from develop branch are automatically builded and pushed to DockerHub with -dev tag